afuhflynn/code-reverb/CONTRIBUTING.md

-# Contributing to Code-Reverb
+# Contributing to CodeReverb

 Welcome!
-We're excited that you're interested in contributing to Code-Reverb, an AI-powered code review platform.
+We're excited that you're interested in contributing to CodeReverb, an AI-powered code review platform.
 This document provides guidelines and information to help you get started.

 ## Ways to Contribute

-There are many ways to contribute to Code-Reverb:
+There are many ways to contribute to CodeReverb:

 - **🐛 Report Bugs**: Found a bug?
-[Open an issue](https://github.com/afuhflynn/code-reverb/issues/new?template=bug_report.md)
+[Open an issue](https://github.com/afuhflynn/CodeReverb/issues/new?template=bug_report.md)
 - **💡 Suggest Features**: Have an idea?
-[Open a feature request](https://github.com/afuhflynn/code-reverb/issues/new?template=feature_request.md)
+[Open a feature request](https://github.com/afuhflynn/CodeReverb/issues/new?template=feature_request.md)
 - **📝 Improve Documentation**: Help make our docs better
 - **🔧 Write Code**: Fix bugs or add features
 - **🧪 Add Tests**: Improve our test coverage